Leading Up To Surgery

 FOOD AND DRINK

 A responsible adult must take you home.
-You will need someone to stay with you for the first night after surgery.
+If your procedure was performed under general anesthesia they must stay with you for the first night after surgery.

 Note: If you are a minor, a parent or legal guardian must accompany you.

 Once you arrive in our surgery suite, the clinical staff will discuss the details of your procedure and ask you to sign an informed consent.
 If applicable, you will take a pregnancy test prior to surgery.

 You will only need to undress from the waist up.

 From there, your surgeon will come in, discuss the procedure, and create his markings before we get started.

 Once in the room, your surgical site will be numbed with local anesthetics, then we will start the procedure.